ericleong/zoomwall.js/README.md

 ```

 ### javascript
+See [documentation](http://ericleong.github.io/zoomwall.js/docs).
 Remember to import the module.

 ```javascript
 import * as zoomwall from "zoomwall.js"